Mister Sister: Plot

-Cast

-Mister Sister has an extensive cast with 111 roles.

 Production

-Writing

-Mister Sister was written by Mars Roberge over the winter of 2018 as a way to get over the grief of the recent passing of his friend, glam rock singing legend Brett Smiley.
-During a Q & A at Winter Film Awards, Mars stated that "he [Brett Smiley] was my inspiration for making the movie because I wanted that song ["Space Ace"] in the movie so bad that I started with that song as a cover and then I worked backwards to think 'what kind of script can I do to get to that song' and that's how I made the movie."
-Mars describes Mister Sister as the result of drawing a line down the middle between his previous productions, The Little House That Could and Scumbag, where it has the crude humour of Scumbag mixed with the loving, caring LGBTQ+ community from The Little House That Could.

 Filming

-Principal photography for Mister Sister began on 3 January 2020, in New York City under Roberge's film production company, World Domination Pictures.
+Principal photography for Mister Sister began on 3 January 2020 in New York City under Roberge's film production company, World Domination Pictures.
 The entire movie was filmed over 12 days straight with the final day being the day before New York City's pandemic lockdown.
-Mister Sister was simultaneously filmed using a Red Weapon and Red Helium camera in 8K raw.

 Release

 Mister Sister had its world premiere as the official closing night film for the 24th Dances With Films on 12 September 2021, held at TCL Chinese 6 Theatres in Hollywood.
 It then had its east coast premiere as the sold-out closing night film for the 10th Winter Film Awards International Film Festival held at Cinema Village on 30 September 2021.
-In 2022, Mister Sister was the closing film for the 27th Lower East Side Festival of the Arts held at Theater for the New City and then went onto play at the 6th L.A.
-Punk Film Festival.

-World Domination Pictures released Mister Sister digitally in North America on November 30th, 2021 on Vimeo on Demand and has since been released worldwide on it as well as on Amazon Prime, Tubi, Popsy on Plex, Moodbox, OneHubTV, Typhoon on Demand, Mometu, Box Brazil Play and Nuclear Home Video.

 Music

 Roberge released a music video of the song "Sad Sad Vampire" performed by Skunk in the Roses and containing footage from the film.
 A vinyl 12-inch single containing Rise NYC's "Rock 'n' Roll Manifesto (Thee Majesty Hip Dub Mix by Genesis Breyer P-Orridge)" and the b-side Binary Starr System's "What's Da T?
 (David J's Dub Science Mix)" was released through World Domination Records.

 The score was written by Linda Lamb who also wrote the intro song to Roberge's prior feature, Scumbag.
 The final song performed in the movie is a cover of Brett Smiley's "Space Ace" performed by Jack James Busa + The Pious.
-The soundtrack also contains several songs written by Mars Roberge from his various music projects.